Impakter

 Protecting the environment protects humans from the past

-You could say the climate crisis has now transitioned into a new phase, a phase where curbing emissions and making eco-friendly choices is helpful, but not the holistic answer.
+You could say the climate crisis has now transitioned into a new phase, a phase where curbing emissions and making eco-friendly choices is vital, but not the holistic answer.

-As recent reports reveal, the climate change-induced melting of the Arctic, as well as Earth’s other ice formations, is no longer entirely within our control.
-That’s because the melting process of these landscapes has in some cases been pushed past a critical “tipping point,” resulting in a self-perpetuating loop of endless thawing.
+As recent reports reveal, the climate change-induced melting of the Arctic, as well as Earth’s other ice formations, may no longer be entirely within our control.
+That’s because the melting process of these landscapes has in some cases possibly been pushed past a critical “tipping point,” resulting in a self-perpetuating loop of endless thawing.

 As more of the ice melts, less sunlight is reflected by its white landmass, leading to a spiraling cascade of more warming and melting.
 Due to this effect, the Arctic has previously been shown to be warming at four times the rate of the rest of the planet.